mindxflayer/mindxflayer/README.md

 -  B.Tech in Computer Science (AIML Specialization)
 -  Aspiring **AI Red Teamer** with a strong ML foundation
 -  Interested in **LLM vulnerabilities, adversarial attacks & model robustness**
--  Believe that **secure AI starts with understanding how it breaks**

 ---